hegl0027/Mayo-BaseCamp/README.md

 ###Syntax and Style ([ESLint](http://eslint.org/) and [SCSSLint](https://github.com/brigade/scss-lint))
 Ensure code written within the application conforms to a common style and syntax.
+Any errors print to the console.

 |  Command  |  Description  |
 |  ---  |  ---  |